-As a public utility, the BGJWSC must annually develop a balanced budget based on a set rate structure, present that budget and rate table for review by the public in town hall meetings, and then the board of commissioners must vote to accept the budget and rates before the fiscal year begins on July 1 of each year.
+As a public utility, the BGJWSC must annually develop a balanced budget based on a set rate structure, present that budget and rate table for review by the public in town hall meetings (typically in mid-June of each year), and then the board of commissioners must vote to accept the budget and rates before the fiscal year begins on July 1 of each year.

 The presently adopted rate resolution is available here:

 You can see a breakdown of all rates since 2014 using our bill calculator.